The university website should have opened in a new window.

 The UNCW athletic teams are NCAA Division I members

-18:1 student faculty ratio helps each student receive a personalized education
+18:1 student-staff ratio helps each student receive a personalized education

 The Office of International Students and Scholars (OISS) is dedicated to attracting and supporting UNCW’s community of international students and staff.

 The OISS provides support to help international students transition into life at UNCW, and they aim to address the unique needs of each student.
 They also coordinate events and programs designed to engage international students with the broader community to promote a global culture throughout the campus.

 International students are encouraged to live on campus to help you integrate into life at the University.
 There are also a large number of clubs and organizations you can join that are an ideal way of meeting new people.

 UNCW welcomes students from around the world.
 Once you’re here, you’ll recognize a sense of belonging you didn’t realize was missing.
 It feels like home.